Fine chemical: Biotechnology

 Animal or plant cells, removed from tissues, will continue to grow if cultivated under the appropriate nutrients and conditions.
 When carried out outside the natural habitat, the process is called cell culture.

 Mammalian cell culture fermentation, also known as recombinant DNA technology, is used mainly for the production of complex big molecule therapeutic proteins, a.k.a. biopharmaceuticals.
 The first products made were interferon (discovered in 1957), insulin, and somatropin.
 Commonly used cell lines are Chinese hamster ovary (CHO) cells or plant cell cultures.
 The production volumes are very small.
 They exceed 100 kg per year for only three products: Rituxan (Roche-Genentech), Enbrel (Amgen and Merck & Co. [formerly Wyeth]), and Remicade (Johnson & Johnson).
 Fine chemical production by mammalian cell culture is a much more demanding operation than conventional biocatalysis and –synthesis.
 The bioreactor batch requires more stringent controls of operating parameters, since mammalian cells are heat and shear sensitive.
 In addition, the growth rate of mammalian cells is very slow, lasting from days to several months.
 While there are substantial differences between microbial and mammalian technologies (e.g., the volume / value relationships are 10 $/kg and 100 tons for microbial, 1,000,000 $/kg and 10 kilograms for mammalian technology; the cycle times are 2–4 and 10–20 days, respectively), they are even more pronounced between mammalian and synthetic chemical technology (see Table 1).

 The mammalian cell production process, as used for most biopharmaceuticals, is divided into the four main steps: (1) Cultivation, i.e. reproduction of the cells; (2) Fermentation, i.e. the actual production of the protein, typically in 10,000 Liter, or multiples, bioreactors; (3) Purification, i.e. separation of the cells from the culture medium and purification, mostly by chromatography, (4) Formulation, i.e. conversion of the sensitive proteins to a stable form.
 All steps are fully automated.
 The low productivity of the animal culture makes the technology expensive and vulnerable to contamination.
 Actually, as a small number of bacteria would soon outgrow a larger population of animal cells.
 Its main disadvantages are low volume productivity and the animal provenance.
 It is conceivable that other technologies, particularly plant cell production, will gain importance in future.
 Given the fundamental differences between the two process technologies, plants for mammalian cell culture technologies have to be built ex novo.

-The pro's and con's of an involvement of a fine chemical company in cell culture technology are listed below:
+The pros and cons of an involvement of a fine chemical company in cell culture technology are listed below: